eliasson/markuseliasson.se/content/article/scalatest-best-practices.md

 }
 ```

-Note, that by default ScalaTest will run the test in a single suite sequentially and not in parallel unless the test mixin `ParallelTestExecution` (rational is available in the [documentation](http://www.scalatest.org/user_guide/async_testing)).
+Note, that by default ScalaTest will run the test in a single suite sequentially and not in parallel unless the test mixin `ParallelTestExecution` (rationale is available in the [documentation](http://www.scalatest.org/user_guide/async_testing)).
 Even though the performance wins might be small in parallel testing, I would recommend turning this on - as it helps

 I would consider running tests in parallel even if there is little to no performance win.
 Running tests sequential might hide concurrency related bugs in your code - parallel and random execution order will give you the best coverage.